jozu-ai/kitops/docs/src/docs/quick-start.md

 Since our repository is empty we'll need use the [pack command](./cli/cli-reference.md#kit-pack) to create our ModelKit.
 The ModelKit in your local registry will need to be named the same as your remote registry.
 So the command will look like: `kit pack . -t [your registry address]/[your repository name]/mymodelkit:latest`

-In my case I am pushing to the `jozubrad` repository on Docker Hub:
+In my case I am pushing to the `jozubrad` repository:

 ```sh
 kit pack . -t ghcr.io/jozubrad/mymodelkit:latest